Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 The phone rang.
 Caruthers permitted himself the luxury of grumbling about it before answering.

-“Oh, no, come *on…”*
+"Oh, no, come *on…"*

 This had been the first time in several days that he’d gone to bed anticipating a solid six or more hours.
 Glancing at the red numbers of his alarm clock, he saw that he’d had barely two and a half.

 He answered the phone.
-It felt lead-heavy. “...Caruthers.”
+It felt lead-heavy. "...Caruthers."

 The report he received woke him up like a sobering sluice of ice water.